aminzadenoori/Automatic-Prompt-Engineering-the-Case-of-Requirements-Classification-Replication-Package/README.md

 Please specify the license under which the code is released (e.g., MIT License).
 If not specified, users will assume the default GitHub licensing rules.

----

-**Note**: Ensure that you comply with all relevant licenses and terms of service, especially when using third-party APIs and services like Hugging Face models.

----